chintanp/ChargEval/docs/source/data_needed.rst

 Data Requirement
 ================

-The data requirements of EVI-DSS can be classified into two categories, static and dynamic.
+The data requirements of ChargEval can be classified into two categories, static and dynamic.

 .. (also cross-link these with the respective models, so each model should have a link to the dataset it uses.
 Maybe here mention all the models that this dataset is used in.)